AgustinPardo/phyloseq-OTUs-analysis/README.md

 ### Starting point

 An example data set that cames straightforwar from the pipeline [**BacSixTnS**](https://github.com/AgustinPardo/BacSixTnS) is used.
-This data set is an OTU and taxa table from a 16S sequencing samples of diferents areas and seassons of a farming place.
+This data set is an OTU and taxa table from a 16S sequencing samples of diferents areas and seassons of a farming area.

 ### Things that you could do
 * Creation phyloseq object from OTUs, taxa table in a RDS and csv format.